Whittier Health Network

 According to the American Speech-Language-Hearing Association (ASHA), Speech-Language Pathologists “prevent, assess, diagnose, and treat speech, language, social communication, cognitive-communication, and swallowing disorders in children and adults.”

-speech therapy, Speech Therapy at Whittier HealthIf a patient demonstrates difficulty swallowing, difficulty communicating, or impaired cognitive skills, a cognitive-communication or swallowing evaluation is ordered by one of the medical staff for a licensed speech-language pathologist to evaluate the patient and provide treatment as warranted.
-Speech-language pathologists collaborate with professionals in other disciplines to ensure that every patient reaches their highest level of function and independence during their stay.
+Speech Therapy Whittier Rehabilitation Hospital Bradford Westborough MassachusettsIf a patient demonstrates difficulty swallowing, difficulty communicating, or impaired cognitive skills, a cognitive-communication or swallowing evaluation is ordered by one of the medical staff for a licensed speech-language pathologist to evaluate the patient and provide treatment as warranted.
+Speech-language pathologists collaborate with professionals in other disciplines to ensure that every patient reaches their highest level of function and independence during their stay and recovery.

 Whittier’s dedicated Speech-Language Pathologists (SLPs), also called Speech Therapists (STs), determine the safest and least restrictive diet for patients with trouble swallowing, a common problem for people recovering from a debilitating illness such as a stroke.
 SLPs teach strategies to improve chewing and swallowing and assist people with relearning communication skills and help improve their cognitive skills.